FFmpeg/FFV1/ffv1.md

 # Bitstream

-An FFV1 bitstream is composed of a series of 1 or more `Frames` and (when required) a `Configuration Record`.
+An FFV1 bitstream is composed of a series of one or more `Frames` and (when required) a `Configuration Record`.

 Within the following sub-sections, pseudo-code is used to explain the structure of each FFV1 bitstream component, as described in (#pseudo-code). [@tablePseudoCodeSymbols] lists symbols used to annotate that pseudo-code in order to define the storage of the data referenced in that line of pseudo-code.